HOURS

 Last entry to the Center for Jewish History Exhibitions, Reading Room, and the Genealogy Institute is 30 minutes before closing.
 The last call to page items in the Reading Room and Genealogy Institute is 3pm.

 American Sephardi Federation (ASF) preserves and promotes the history, traditions, and rich mosaic culture of Greater Sephardic communities as an integral part of the Jewish experience.
-ASF hosts high-profile cultural events and exhibitions, produces widely-read online (Sephardi World Weekly, Sephardi Ideas Monthly) and print (The Sephardi Report) publications, supports research, scholarship, and the National Sephardic Library, and represents the Sephardi voice in diplomatic and Jewish communal affairs as a member of the Conference of Presidents of Major American Jewish Organizations and World Jewish Congress.
+ASF hosts high-profile scholarly and cultural events and exhibitions, produces widely-read online and print publications, supports research, scholarship, the ASF Institute of Jewish Experience, Broome & Allen and Sephardi House Fellowships, and the National Sephardic Library, as well as represents the Sephardi voice in diplomatic and Jewish communal affairs as a member of the Conference of Presidents of Major American Jewish Organizations and World Jewish Congress.

-Yeshiva University Museum (YU Museum) was founded in 1973 with the mission to present, research, and interpret Jewish art and culture across history and from the four corners of the world.
-A prominent Jewish cultural resource and tourist destination, the Museum develops artistically creative and thought-provoking exhibitions that offer revealing perspectives on Jewish texts, traditions and experience.
-Through its programs, the Museum provides a window into Jewish culture around the world and throughout history, mounting concurrent exhibitions that explore contemporary and historic manifestations of Jewish art and life.
+Yeshiva University Museum (YU Museum) was founded in 1973 with the mission to present, research, and interpret Jewish art and culture across history and around the globe.
+A prominent cultural resource and tourist destination, the Museum develops artistically creative and thought-provoking exhibitions that offer revealing perspectives on Jewish texts, traditions, and experiences.
+Through its collections of art and material culture, engaging exhibitions, and educational and public programs, the Museum invites diverse audiences to explore contemporary and historic Jewish art and life.
+As a teaching Museum, YUM provides creative learning opportunities for students and visitors of all backgrounds and ages.

 YIVO Institute for Jewish Research (YIVO) was founded in 1925 in Vilna, Poland (now Vilnius, Lithuania) as the Yiddish Scientific Institute.
-YIVO Institute for Jewish Research is dedicated to the history and culture of Ashkenazi Jewry and its influence in the Americas.
-Headquartered in New York City since 1940, YIVO Institute for Jewish Research is the world's preeminent resource center for East European Jewish Studies; Yiddish language, literature and folklore; and the American Jewish immigrant experience.
-It holds over 400,000 volumes in 12 major languages, and its archives contain more than 23 million items, including manuscripts, documents, photographs, sound recordings, art works, films, posters, sheet music and other artifacts.
+YIVO is dedicated to the preservation and study of the history and culture of East European Jewry worldwide.
+Headquartered in New York City since 1940, for nearly a century, YIVO has pioneered new forms of Jewish scholarship, research, education, and cultural expression.
+The YIVO Archives contain more than 24 million items, including manuscripts, documents, photographs, sound recordings, artworks, films, posters, sheet music, and other artifacts, and our Library features over 400,000 volumes in major European languages.
+Our public programs and exhibitions, as well as online and on-site courses, enable us to share our vast resources with individuals worldwide.